Pac-12 men’s basketball power ratings: Huskies’ collapse gains speed, while Cougars climb

 But at least the 2020 Huskies won five league games.

-This season, they’re careening toward a much worse showing: Combine current performance with upcoming schedule, and there are few wins available.
+This season, they’re careening toward a much worse showing: Combine current performance with upcoming schedule, and there are few victories available.

-In fact, Washington is on pace become the first team since Cal in 1962 to win two conference games or less within two seasons of a regular-season championship.
+In fact, Washington is on pace become the first team since California in 1962 to win two conference games or less within two seasons of a regular-season championship.

 No single factor accounts for the collapse, but the prime suspect is an offense that routinely malfunctions.